Bhashit/bhashit.github.io/_posts/2014-08-11-emacs-the-text-editor-of-the-jedi.markdown

   contributors.
 I am inclined to think that this will end up being the config that provides the best starter environment.
 It is especially targeted at clojure development.
+- [Spacemacs][spacemacs]: This is another addition to the pre-configured emacs distros that make life easier for people who want to get started with emacs.
+If you are a [vi][vim] user, this could be your preferred choice since it seems to have gone farthest in terms of making it compatible with [vi][vim] key bindings.
+Even if you are not a vi user, this distro has amazing look and feel.
+Polished and with lots of goodies to make emacs experience even better [^5].
 - [Emacs Documentation][emacs-docs] is amazaingly complete.
 - [The Little Schemer][little-schemer] is a good book for basic introduction to the Scheme programming language (which is a dialect of lisp).
 - [ergoemacs.org][ergoemacs] has really good introductory material on emacs, as well as several advanced tutorials.
 - [masteringemacs.org][matering-emacs] is another resource I found very useful.

-Of course, googling will turn up several emacs resources.
+And, Of course, Google.

 ## Footnotes

-[^1]: I know, eclipse, and almost all the other development tools are free, and nobody has a right to complain about the free things they get.
+[^1]: I know, eclipse, and almost all the other development tools are
+    free, and nobody has a right to complain about the free things they get.
 I am not trying to be ungrateful to the developers of these great tools at all.
 I am extremely grateful, actually.
 But, even with free tools, I think people can still get frustrated.

-[^2]: Although, the week I spent with emacs was not a normal 9-to-5, 5 days a week kind of week.
+[^2]: Although, the week I spent with emacs was not a normal 9-to-5, 5
+    days a week kind of week.
 It was a hacker week, in which I spent almost all my waking hours digging on the internet and experimenting.

-[^3]: Of course, you will have some WTF moments when you start using it.
+[^3]: Of course, you will have some WTF moments when you start using
+    it.
 Like: WTF, who was the ass-hole who created these copy-paste short-cuts!
 Don't give up.
 I think this is the primary reason there aren't more emacs users out there.
 I gave up on emacs twice in the past for that reason.
 This time, I marched on and the WTF phase didn't last longer than two days.

-[^4]: There is a  [famous story][oreilly-vim] about Tim O'Reilly switching to vim when he lost his emacs config file.
+[^4]: There is a [famous story][oreilly-vim] about Tim O'Reilly
+    switching to vim when he lost his emacs config file.
 The situation is not that bad now.
 Out of the box, Emacs is still pretty usable.
 It now has a GUI for configuration and package installation as well.

+[^5]: I am not using any of the curated emacs configs or the
+    customized distros since I want to stay close to the metal, and I am enjoying the learning process.
+That doesn't mean that they are not tempting.

 [emacs-github]: [^3]: https://github.com/Bhashit/emacs-config "Bhashit's emacs config github repo"